tommccoy1/hans/berts_of_a_feather/README.md

 chmod +x predict*sh
 ```

 12. The previous step should have created 100 prediction scripts, e.g. `predict_47.sh`.
-Run the prediction script(s) for the model number(s) that you downloaded in step 9:
+Run the prediction script(s) for the model number(s) that you downloaded in step 9.
+To run this script, you will need to have TensorFlow installed - see [Google's BERT GitHub repo](https://github.com/google-research/bert) for more information on running BERT.

 ```
 bash predict_47.sh